incrediblegig/NFT-Marketpalce/README.md

 # Nft-MarketPlace

+Building a digital marketplace

+## Tech stacks

-Building a digital marketplace with Next.js, Tailwind, Solidity, Hardhat, Ethers.js, IPFS, and Polygon
+Next.js, Tailwind, Solidity, Hardhat, Ethers.js, IPFS, and Polygon

+Web framework - Next.js

 Ethereum Layer - Polygon

-Web application framework - Next.js

 Solidity development environment - Hardhat

 File Storage - IPFS

 Ethereum Web Client Library - Ethers.js

+## Description

 When a user puts an item for sale, the ownership of the item will be transferred from the creator to the marketplace.